Holographic Schwinger effect with Translational Symmetry Breaking: Introduction

 \section{Introduction}

-An intriguing phenomenon that lends itself naturally to holographic modeling is the Schwinger effect—the spontaneous production of particle–antiparticle pairs in the presence of a strong external electric field.
-Originally studied in the context of quantum electrodynamics (QED), the Schwinger effect has been explored holographically to gain insight into pair production under strong coupling and curved spacetime backgrounds \cite{Semenoff2011,Hou2018,Zhang2016,Sato2013}.
-In the holographic context, pair production is modeled using the dynamics of fundamental strings or probe branes in the bulk geometry, where the critical electric field for pair creation and the associated potential barrier can be computed.
-Several works have extended this analysis to incorporate finite temperature, confinement, and chemical potential effects \cite{Zi-qiang2018,zhu2021,Kazem1504}, offering a more realistic and rich landscape in which vacuum instability can be probed.
+An intriguing non-perturbative phenomenon that naturally lends itself to holographic modeling is the Schwinger effect, namely the spontaneous production of particle--antiparticle pairs in the presence of a sufficiently strong external electric field.
+Originally studied in the context of quantum electrodynamics (QED), the Schwinger effect has attracted considerable attention in holography as a powerful probe of vacuum instability in strongly coupled systems \cite{Semenoff2011,Hou2018,Zhang2016,Sato2013}.
+In the holographic framework, pair production is described through the dynamics of fundamental strings or probe branes embedded in the bulk geometry, allowing one to determine the critical electric field and analyze the corresponding potential barrier associated with the pair production process.
+Various extensions of the holographic Schwinger effect have been investigated in the literature, including finite temperature, confinement, chemical potential, and external field effects \cite{Zi-qiang2018,zhu2021,Kazem1504}, providing a rich setting for studying non-perturbative vacuum dynamics.